Venous leak and ED explained; symptoms, causes, treatments

 Understanding venous leak

-For an erection to happen requires two fundamental things; blood must flow into the penis, and blood must be blocked from flowing out faster than it flows in.
+The key to an erection lies in the harmony of two fundamental processes: the influx of blood into the penis, and the impedance of blood from flowing out faster than it pours in.

-The following diagrams illustrate the mechanism and cause of venous leak.
+Detailed diagrams below illustrate the mechanism and causative factors of a venous leak.

-Arteriogenic ED = too little blood inflow through arteries.
+Arteriogenic ED corresponds to insufficient blood inflow via arteries.

 What is veno-occlusive dysfunction?